qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

     - Multiprocessing with 10 threads for image captioning
         - 14 images took 254 seconds

+## Troubleshooting notes

+1. To support symlinks on Windows, you either need to activate Developer Mode or to run Python as an administrator.
+In order to see activate developer mode, see this article: https://docs.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development

 ## Acknowledgement and Credits

 The codebase for the simple apps developed are referenced from *"Building Generative AI-Powered Applications with Python"* by IBM available at https://www.coursera.org/learn/building-gen-ai-powered-applications.